shibdib/Aura/README.md

 [Tasks](https://github.com/shibdib/Aura/wiki/4.-Tasks)

+*© 2014 CCP hf.
+All rights reserved.
+"EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf.*

 *All EVE Online related content is the property of CCP Games and is used under the [developers license agreement](https://developers.eveonline.com/resource/license-agreement)*